October 2, 2015

 You’ll need to bring plenty of water, enough for you and your pup.
 A collapsible bowl comes in handy – you can find them at your local pet store.
 Longer hikes mean bringing along your dog’s food, as well as treats and toys to keep him going.
 Pack some extra kibble if you’re planning a strenuous hike.

 If your dog is strong enough, you can fit him with a dog backpack so that he can carry his own supplies – here are some options from REI and EzyDog.
 In addition to food and water, you’ll want to pack some first aid supplies.
 Wilderness Society recommends “tweezers for pulling out ticks or thorns in paws; adhesive tape and a sock to wrap an injured paw in; and a disposable razor for shaving fur around a wound.”
-For a complete list of first aid supplies to have on hand at home for your pet, consult this guide from The Humane Society of the United States.
+Click here for our blog post with information on how to create an emergency first aid kit for your pet.

 Finally, leave your retractable leash at home.
 These leashes can easily get tangled in branches and are not a good fit for hiking.